EDA in Focus

 8-A. Motion to Approve Board Officers for FY27.
 All sitting officers terms were extended by unanimous votes.
 Those included Chairman Rob MacDougall, and other officers Bruce Townshend, James Fox, and Robert Cullers.
 It was noted during discussion that both MacDougall and Townshend plan on leaving the board in February of 2027 when their terms expire.
 The FR-WC EDA Board of directors continues to operate three members short.
 As noted on the EDA website, “Three seats on the board have recently seen turnover due to resignations and the passing of a former member.”

 8-B. Consideration and approval of Resolution regarding approval of FB&T Fourth Forbearance Agreement.
-See LINKED agenda summary for updated details of the 4th Forebearanc Resolution. — Approved by a unanimous vote.
+See the agenda summary for updated details of the 4th Forebearance Resolution. — Approved by a unanimous vote below.

 8-C. Consideration and approval of Resolution approving RBDG loan to Discerning Sommelier LLC (DBA: Vinicola Wine Bar and Bottle Shop, $25,000). — Approved by a unanimous vote.

-We asked Chairman Rob MacDougall about the EDA’s Economic Development oversight moving forward as the town and county governments continue discussion of a reuniting of their economic development oversight efforts.
-In response he focused on the positive impacts of the re-establishment of the Small Business Loan program, as well as the necessity of appointment of interested citizens to the EDA Loan Committee.
+We asked Chairman Rob MacDougall about the EDA’s Economic Development oversight moving forward, as the town and county governments continue discussion of a reuniting of their economic development oversight efforts.
+In response, he focused on the positive impacts of the re-establishment of the Small Business Loan program, as well as the necessity of appointing interested citizens to the EDA Loan Committee.

 “The EDA is proud to announce it approved another small business loan at today’s regular meeting, and this is the second small business loan issued since the EDA recently restarted the loan program,” MacDougall began, adding, “These EDA-administered ‘USDA’ funds are helping our small businesses invest in business expansion and make key improvements.
 The EDA is actively seeking Warren County residents to serve on the small business loan committee, and the application for this committee can be found on the EDA website (frwceda.com).”